 Top-Rated Lettings and Properties in the Maldives

 Book Holiday Letting Offers with the Highest User Rating

 Recommended holiday lettings in the Maldives

-Rent a holiday apartment, home or cottage in the Maldives: from £26 per night
+Rent a holiday home, apartment or cottage in the Maldives from just £17 per night

 Popular holiday rental amenities in the Maldives

 Our search page's selection of filters can help you find the ideal rental in Maldives.
 Maldives is the perfect place to look for a property if you want a rental with a pool or you can't imagine a holiday without internet, as the most common features are Pool and Internet.
 Three features that aren't typical are Wheelchair accessible, Fireplace and Cot.